 All Parks & Recreation programs have been cancelled for the foreseeable future.
-Additionally, the Whitehall Senior Center is now closed.
+Additionally, the Whitehall Senior Center remains closed.
 The City encourages anyone that may is sick, or that may have potentially been exposed to COVID-19, to voluntarily abstain from visiting our parks and recreational facilities.

 Event and Facility Notices:

 - Playgrounds: While parks remain open for socially distant outdoor activities (walking, jogging, etc.), all playgrounds and sports courts are closed.

 - Senior Center: Closed to all activities.